 Sometimes, you’ve just got to grease the wheels a little to get sales, especially when you are first starting out.

-One way of getting clients in a competitive market is to offer something that other trainers don’t.
-You will need to do something that makes you stand out from a sea of other trainers, so if a customer is browsing the web and sees that with your training packages they get free add-ons, they may be more likely to choose you over your competition.
+Offer something that other trainers don’t, do something that makes you stand out from a sea of other trainers, so if a customer is browsing the web and sees that with your training packages, they get free add-ons, they may be more likely to choose you over your competition.

-It can be something small like a resistance band set or the kit they would need to perform their own fitness assessments (tapes measures etc).
+It can be something small like a resistance band set or the kit they would need to perform their own fitness assessments (tape measures etc).
 People love a freebie, so a small gesture from yourself can be the difference between making the sale or losing it.
 Simply stating that if they train with you they will reach their fitness goals is not enough to persuade some people, so give them a little something extra.

 So, there you go, that should give you a few ideas on how to pick up personal training clients.

-I really hope that you can employ these techniques to help you pick up more clients as either a brand-new trainer, a seasoned one, and working in a gym, freelance or online.
+I really hope that you can employ these techniques as either a brand-new trainer, or a seasoned one, and whilst working in a gym, freelance, or online.

 Go get ’em!